 - Secure environment with safety features that include alarmed doors.

-Programming focuses on mental fitness, social engagement, physical activity and creativity, which support health and well-being.
+Programming focuses on mental fitness, social engagement and fellowship, physical activity and creativity, which support health and well-being.
 Activities include games, art therapy, intergenerational events, entertainment, music therapy, animal-assisted activities and community outings.

 Interactive programming is customized based on hobbies, individual interests and special needs, including dementia care.
 A client-centered Care Plan is developed for each older adult based on their goals and interests.